 Since you’re the teacher, you need to maintain control of the lesson.
 Your class members look to you to manage how the lesson unfolds.

-This goes a long way in helping your students get maximum benefit from the lesson.
+This goes a long way in helping the majority of your students get the maximum benefit from the lesson.

 4. Involve Other Class Members

-Since it’s a group class, utilize the valuable resources you have—individual class members.
+Since it’s a group class, utilize the valuable resources you have—class members.
 When a question is raised, avoid the instinctive urge to answer immediately, let someone else do it.

 This helps everyone stay involved in a group class.